Dental Implants vs. Veneers after Periodontal Disease

-Veneers and lumineers can last from 10 to 20 years depending on your oral hygiene and routine checkups with your dentist and periodontist.
+Veneers and lumineers can last from 10 to 20 years depending on your oral hygiene and routine checkups with your dentist and periodontist in Los Angeles.
 However, veneers and lumineers can be a little bulky which may make it difficult to floss and get all the plaque from between your teeth when brushing.

 The Best Los Angeles Dental Implants